viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 - The Vitis assumes that we have an input port, which can clock MIG.clk_ref_i.
 But that is not the case.
 Arty A7 has only one on-board oscillator, which provides a 100 MHz clock, not 200 MHz.

 - We will solve this issue easily by adding a Clocking Wizard, which will generate the 200 MHz clock based on the 100 MHz clock from the on-board oscillator.
+  We will use the 200 MHz also for clocking the MicroBlaze and other IPs in the design.
+In my testing, the MicroBlaze didn't work with a frequency above 210 MHz, so we will stay on 200 MHz to be safe.

 #### 2. We can't connect the external system clock to MIG directly